*FOR INTERNAL USE ONLY – NOT TO BE CIRCULATED WITH ANYONE OUTSIDE OF ESC UNITED*

 - Featured image – This sets the main image that will be used to open the article and on social media.
 Click on “Set featured image” to upload a suitable image or select from the library of previously used images.
 You must ensure a suitable featured image is in place before publishing or sharing articles.

-- The only other option you need to worry about is Tags, right at the bottom below the editor.
+- Tags – The only other option you need to worry about, right at the bottom below the editor.
 This adds searchable tags so that the article will show up in certain key word searches.
 Separate tags for the article with commas and click add when done.